xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   this to 4 to enable all channels.
 If set to a value less than 4, only the first ``channel_count`` channels are enabled.

-The decimator configuration is applied, from the application, by calling the function ``mic_array_decimator_configure`` with an array of chanends referring to the decimators, a count of the number of decimators, and an array of decimator configurations.
+The decimator configuration is applied by calling the function ``mic_array_decimator_configure()`` with an array of chanends referring to the decimators, a count of the number of decimators, and an array of decimator configurations.

-The output of the decimator is 32bit PCM audio at the requested sample rate.
+The output of the decimator is 32-bit or 16-bit(MIC_ARRAY_WORD_LENGTH_SHORT != 0) PCM audio
+at the requested sample rate.

 Intended usage model
 --------------------

-The library has been designed with the intention of being able to dynamically change sample rates and other configurations, however, for minimal memory footprint choosing a single output rate means the fewest FIR coefficient end up in the binary.
+The library has been designed with the intention of being able to dynamically change its configuration, however, for minimal memory footprint choosing a single output rate means the fewest FIR coefficient end up in the binary.
 A typical code structure will contain the following::